-Luckily, you have these reviews of 5 best Twin mattresses for adults and some recommendations on how to make a choice based on your needs.
+Luckily, you have this list of 5 best twin mattresses for adults and some recommendations on how to make a choice based on your needs.
 Enjoy!

 A Quick Preview